7 Packing tips for a move across the country

-My son told me he would be moving across the country to start a new job.
+My son told me he would be packing and moving across the country to start a new job.
 He would be leaving in 2 weeks.
-Can you help pack Mom?
+Can you help Mom?
 Long distant moves on a budget require a lot of planning before the packing begins.
-Some of you may be moving for a job or for schooling.
+Some of you may be moving for a job or for school.
 Take a deep breath and relax.

 If you are not hiring a moving company